 At the end, anything that can do good, can do wrong too.

-So, Let’s dive into 5 steps to have a healthier social media experience.
+Here are 5 steps to have a healthy social media experience.

 1- Get real with why you want it first!

 Social media can be overwhelming, you get way more than you’ll ever need, so it’s important to know what you’re looking for there beforehand.
 Sit down and think about the « WHY ».
 Why do you want this?